jamf/Notifier/README.md

 ##
 **Q5:** Banner or Notifications?

-**A5:** The temporary notifications are referred to as "banner" notifications in Apple's documentation, but it seems that most folks call them "Notifications" with the persistent notifications being referred to as alerts byt folks as well as within Apple's documentation.
+**A5:** The temporary notifications are referred to as "banner" notifications in Apple's documentation, but it seems that most folks call them "Notifications" with the persistent notifications being referred to as alerts by folks as well as within Apple's documentation.
 ##
 **Q6:** I'm seeing alerts when expecting banner notifications, & vice versa